 Financial Appreciation | Possible over time, especially unique pieces |

-Comparison to Bullion | More than merely metal content, adds emotional value |
+Comparison to Bullion | More than merely metal content, it adds emotional value |

 This inherent worth differentiates gold jewelry from investment-grade gold and bullion.